Does Hong Kong have an efficient healthcare system?

 - Relative health expenditure – The amount spent on healthcare in relation to the location’s Gross Domestic Product (GDP).

-With the three metrics being weighed: 60%, 30%, and 10% respectively.
+The three metrics being weighed are 60%, 30%, and 10% respectively.

 The US has the highest relative health expenditure of any country included in the index.
 The higher the relative number, the more citizens will spend on medical care and the higher the cost of care, which could have an impact on the efficiency rating.

-The government also actively manages the healthcare industry, which when taken into account by the index makes the health care system here rank more efficiently.
+The government also actively manages the healthcare industry, which when taken into account by the index makes the healthcare system rank more efficiently.
 This is also seen in countries with similar statistics and management styles like Singapore and South Korea.

 What does this mean in terms of health insurance?

 For true efficiency, you need to look at more.
-For example, while the public system here is without a doubt good, there can be long wait times, and doctors rarely spend a great deal of time with patients due to a high case load.
+For example, while the public system here is without a doubt good, there can be long wait times, and doctors rarely spend a great deal of time with patients due to a high caseload.
 This can come across to some as inefficient.

 What’s more, the actions taken by the government also likely offset the higher cost of care at private hospitals.
 As we stated above, a higher cost of care will likely lead to a slightly lower efficiency rating.

-This is where health insurance, especially international plans, come in.
+This is where health insurance, especially international heal insurance plans, comes in.
 They help residents in Hong Kong, as well as medical tourists that come to the city, gain access to the private system by covering some or all of the cost.